stargatedaw/stargate/src/windows/README.md

 (or install Windows to your hard drive if you are `into that`).
 The VM should have at least 100GB of hard disk space

-- Create a user called stargate
+- Create a user called stargate (the rest of the instructions assume this name it is not an actual requirement to have this user name)
 - Install [MSYS2 64bit](https://www.msys2.org/wiki/MSYS2-installation/)
 - Install [Python3 64bit](https://www.python.org/downloads/windows/), be sure
-  to select the option to add Python to PATH / environment variables
+  to select the option to add Python to PATH / environment variables.
+At the time of this writing, Python3.7 and later are supported.
 - Install [NSIS](https://nsis.sourceforge.io/Download)
   select the `Desktop Development with C++` package